studio1902/statamic-peak/README.md

 See [this article](https://studio1902.nl/blog/responsive-images-with-statamic-tailwind-and-glide/) for more information.

-> Note: alternatively you could the fantastic [Responsive Images Addon](https://github.com/spatie/statamic-responsive-images) by [Rias](https://github.com/riasvdv) from Spatie.
+> Note: alternatively you could use the fantastic [Responsive Images Addon](https://github.com/spatie/statamic-responsive-images) by [Rias](https://github.com/riasvdv) from Spatie.
 It features more asset presets and uses Javascript to auto populate your `sizes` attribute.

 ### Background images
 Peak comes with a background image snippet you can use to apply responsive images (WebP included) to an elements background.
 Just use `{{ partial:snippets/background_image image="YOUR_IMAGE" class="CLASS_OF_ELEMENT_THAT_NEEDS_BG_IMAGE" }}`.
 The predefined sizes used in `resources/views/snippets/_background_image.antlers.html` are defined in `config/statamic/assets.php`.